renatoathaydes/ceylon-gradle-plugin/README.md

 #### Ceylon module system

-* many versions of the same module may be used (not currently support by this plugin's dependency resolution).
+* many versions of the same module may be used (not currently supported by this plugin's dependency resolution).
 * modules boundaries are strictly enforced by Ceylon, so non-shared imports and internals of a module are completely invisible to other modules.
 * Jars are imported into the local Ceylon repository together with a module descriptor (generated automatically by this